-If your silhouette doesn’t appear dark enough, try using an editing app like Snapseed to adjust the contrast levels or the shadows and highlights.
+If your silhouette doesn’t appear dark enough, try using the Snapseed editing app to adjust the contrast levels or the shadows and highlights.

 Alternatively, use the Brush tool in Snapseed to selectively darken just the silhouetted person without affecting the rest of the image.

 6. Capture Interesting Shadows

 During the golden hours of sunrise and sunset when the sun is low in the sky, keep your eyes peeled for long shadows cast by your subjects.

 Just like silhouettes, shadows add a sense of mystery and intrigue to your photos.
 Sometimes shadows can even create feelings of tension and fear, especially in a black and white image.

 If you shoot from a high vantage point such as a bridge or the upstairs window of a building, you’ll be able to capture wonderful long shadows on the ground.